ikkyle/Imisc/README.md

 Imisc
 =====
-A bunch of functions for doing useful things.
+A bunch of functions for doing things.

 * `unknownToNA` and `trim` were copied verbatim from the `gdata` package.
 * `plot_effects` is an ever so slightly "improved" version of `plot.eff` from the `effects` package.